DanielGriffiths1182/spotify-search-helper-3rd-party-API/README.md

 Homework-

 Using HTTParty, and accessing Spotify's API as a 3rd party this search helper enables you to find any and all relevant information about an artist or album.

+HTTParty gem experiment

+    HTTParty.get(url).parsed_response

 Including: number of followers, genre, popularity score on Spotify, Spotify URL, image URL for artist, or album